dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I wasn’t going to though.
 Linda had told me I had power.
 I could get what I wanted.
 And she was right.
 I had stolen a car and been let off the hook.
 I was special somehow.

 So when I began to stake out the mayor I walked all the way around the building.
-It was a beautiful building in a post-modernist style, clearly a precedent for the rest of downtown, though no other buildings measured up to it except the post office.
+It was a beautiful building in a post-modernist style, clearly a precedent for the rest of downtown, though only the post office really matched it

 City Hall took up a small block, and still it had no emergency exit.
 All foot traffic had to go through the big glass doors at the front.
 I imagined this must break some kind of zoning law.
 I didn’t let it trouble me since it meant that I could watch just the one exit.